Skip to main content

 2. Participation in follow-up tutoring at the practice center

-3. Reflection on the specific environment of occupational therapy: it is about developing/drafting a personal reflection on what are the characteristics and differential features of the occupational therapy intervention in the specific area in which the practical stay takes place and in the specific stage of the users' life cycle.
+3. Reflection on the specific field of occupational therapy: It involves developing/writing a personal reflection on what the characteristics and differential features of occupational therapy intervention are in the specific area in which the practical stay takes place and in the specific stage of the users' life cycle.

-5. Oral presentation of the clinical case: the clinical case worked on will have to be explained to the rest of the class and to the UVic tutors.
-To do this, you will have 10 minutes for the exhibition and another 5 minutes to answer questions, doubts, etc. colleagues and teachers.
+5. Oral presentation of the clinical case: The clinical case must be explained.
+To do this, you have 10 minutes for the presentation and 5 more minutes to answer questions, etc.

 Evaluation

-The evaluation of the subject will be continued throughout its course.
-To pass it, it will be essential to have obtained a grade equal to or higher than 5, both in the evaluation of the tutor of the center and in the evaluation of the tutor of the UVic (reflection, clinical case and oral presentation of the case).
+The evaluation of the subject is continuous.
+To pass it, it is essential to have obtained a grade equal to or greater than 5, both in the evaluation of the center's tutor and in the evaluation of the UVic tutor (reflection, clinical case and oral presentation of the case).

-• Evaluation of the professional/tutor of the center where the internship takes place: 50%. (not recoverable)
+• Evaluation of the professional/tutor of the center where the internships take place: 50%; non recoverable

-• Follow-up of the work done: 20% of the final mark of the course.
-10% corresponds to the double reflection of the scope and the remaining 10% to the presentation of the clinical case. (recoverable)
+• Follow-up of the work done: 20% of the final mark of the subject.
+10% corresponds to the reflection on the field and the remaining 10% to the presentation of the clinical case; recoverable

-• Completion of required work or projects: 30% of the final mark of the subject corresponding to the written work of the clinical case. (recoverable)
+• Completion of required assignments or projects: 30% of the final grade for the subject corresponds to the written work on the clinical case; recoverable

-The final mark of the subject is the result of the weighting of the marks obtained in each of the parts.
-The subject is passed if a grade equal to or higher than 5 is obtained.
+The final grade for the subject is the result of the weighting of the grades obtained in each of the parts.
+The subject is passed if a grade equal to or greater than 5 is obtained.

 Complementary evaluation period

-The student who does not pass some of the activities considered recoverable, will be able to recover them during this period.
-The evaluation of this second period cannot account for more than 50% of the final mark of the subject.
+Students who do not pass some of the activities considered remediable may make them up during this period.
+The evaluation of this second period cannot account for more than 50% of the final grade for the subject.

-In case of not passing the UVic tutor's assessment, the student will have to prepare an assignment indicated by the tutor himself.
-In this case, the maximum mark will be 5, in case of passing the assessment.
-If it is not passed, the student will have to repeat the practical period.
+If the student does not pass the evaluation by the UVic tutor, he/she will have to prepare a paper indicated by the tutor.
+In this case, the maximum grade will be 5, if the evaluation is passed.
+If the student does not pass, he/she will have to repeat the internship period.

-In the case of not passing the assessment of the professional/tutor of the internship center, the student will have to repeat the internship period.
-(The entire period of internship, with the corresponding assignments.)
+In the event of not passing the evaluation by the professional/tutor at the internship center, the student must repeat the entire internship period, with the corresponding assignments.

 Methodology